rehanfazalkhan/AI_Assistance/README.md

-# AI Assistance API
+# AI Assistance

-AI Assistance API is a FastAPI-based application designed to provide **answers**, **step-by-step hints**, and **feedback** for educational purposes.
+AI Assistance API is a FastAPI-based application that provides **answers**, **step-by-step hints**, and **feedback** for educational purposes.
 The application leverages AWS Bedrock to interact with large language models, ensuring precise and efficient responses.

 ---